 “Diabetes is rampant worldwide,” says Prof. Longaker, “and any improvement in the ability of affected people to heal from fractures could have an enormously positive effect on their quality of life.”

 In their study, Prof. Longaker and colleagues observed a reduction in bone stem cell activity in mice bred to develop diabetes, as well as in bone samples from diabetic patients who had undergone joint replacements.

-- Estimates suggest that around 8.5 percent of adults have diabetes
+- Estimates suggest that around

 - The disease is a major cause of kidney failure, blindness, heart attacks, stroke, and lower limb amputation